alereyes18/checkly-cli-integration-guide/README.md

 - Go to your [Checkly Dashboard](https://app.checklyhq.com)
 - Click on the ⋮ menu to the right of a check
 - Select "Export to Code"
-- Save the generated files in your `__checks__` directory
+- Save the generated files in the `__checks__` directory

 Your existing UI-based tests will continue to run until you're ready to switch completely to the CLI-based setup.
 Once you migrate existing checks, you'll need to deactivate them in your Checkly account to avoid duplicate runs.
 You'll also want to set up alerts for your new checks in the new file.

 ## Setting Up an Email Alert Channel
-To set up alerts, you'll need to create an `alert-channels.ts` file in your `src` directory, or copy the one in this repository.
+To set up alerts, you'll need to create a `alert-channels.ts` file in your `src` directory, or copy the one in this repository.
 This file will define your alert channels and when/how they should be triggered.

 The process of setting up an alert is similar for checks and Playwright tests, but the configuration is slightly different.
-The CLI will convert Playwright tests into Browser Checks, but if you want to set up alerts for them, you'll need create a Browser Check for it, and specify the alert channels in the configuration.
+The CLI will convert Playwright tests into Browser Checks, but if you want to set up alerts for them, you'll need to create a Browser Check for it, and specify the alert channels in the configuration.

  Here's a general example of how to set up an email alert channel:
 1. Create the alert channel in `alert-channels.ts`: